POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 • A judge will hear the evidence and testimony.

-• The judge makes a ruling to determine whether there is a case for eviction.
-If all the appropriate steps were followed and the landlord had a just cause for it, eviction is usually granted.
+• The judge decides whether there is a case for eviction.
+If all the appropriate steps were followed and the landlord had just cause for it, eviction is usually granted.

-• If the tenant does not comply with the order, the sheriff gets involved in removing the resident.
+• If the tenant does not comply with the order, the sheriff removes the resident.

 Property managers can help you work through this process to minimize stress and improve the outcome of removing a renter while following the law.